mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ## Introduction
 Thank you for participating in this crucial survey.
 We are gathering data from pilots and designers to find a widely supported solution to the issues of excessive ballast, safety, and fairness in paragliding competitions.
+// TODO: not only pilots and designers but people involved in a paragliding world

 Your anonymous responses will help guide future rule-making and ensure the sport remains safe, fair, and inclusive.
 This survey should take approximately **10–15 minutes**.